-Board Treasurer He/she manages the Prison Scholar Fund's finances.
-Major duties include working with the Executive Director to administer the fiscal matters of the organization, providing the annual budget to the Board for approval, ensuring that the Board is adequately informed about the Prison Scholar Fund's financial position, and developing/monitoring effective financial policies and procedures.
+Board Treasurer He/she oversees the Prison Scholar Fund's finances.
+Major duties include working with the CEO to administer the fiscal matters of the organization, providing the annual budget to the Board for approval, ensuring that the Board is adequately informed about the Prison Scholar Fund's financial position, and developing/monitoring effective financial policies and procedures.